ArexSpeed/neogradcss/README.md

 Welcome to the neogradcss wiki!
-This is a simplified version of docs for more detail invite you to https://neogradcss.web.app/docs
+This is a simplified version of docs for more details check https://neogradcss.web.app/docs

 ## Get Started